Functional inks for inkjet-, aerosol- and screen-printing technologies - Printed electronics and sensor applications

 © Fraunhofer IKTS

-Line laser for a rapid and selective sintering of printed structures on thermal sensitive substrates (working width 30 mm).
+Line laser for fast and selective sintering of printed structures on thermally sensitive substrates.

 © Fraunhofer IKTS